DadSchoorse/vkBasalt/README.md

 # vkBasalt
 A Vulkan post processing layer.
-Currently, the only effect is Contrast Adaptive Sharpening.
+Currently, the only effects are Contrast Adaptive Sharpening and Fast Approximate Anti-Aliasing.

 # Disclaimer
 This one of my first projects ever.
 Look at the code at your own risk.